rackerlabs/docs-developer-blog/_posts/2018-06-27-Oracle-online-table-partitions-using-package-dbms-redefinition.md

     /
     SQL> spool off

-If the redefinition was successful, you should see similar results to the following in the copy\_table\_dependents.txt file:
+If the redefinition was successful, you should see results similar to the following in the ``copy_table_dependents.txt`` file:

     l_num_errors=0
     PL/SQL procedure successfully completed.

-### Step 15: (Optional) Resynchronize partitioined table
+### Step 14: (Optional) Resynchronize the partition table

-If you like, run the following commands to resynchronize the partitioned table with an interim name:
+If you like, run the following commands to resynchronize the partition table with an interim name:

     SQL> spool sync_interim_table.txt